 Issues of information law and data protection arise throughout Aaron’s practice.
 Examples of Aaron’s recent work include representing a police force in a civil claim for failure to comply with a Subject Access Request, defending a claim concerning the value to be attributed to data which was lost when a computer was unlawfully destroyed, and drafting a data sharing MOU between public sector organisations.

-Aaron is vetted, and as such often handles documents of the utmost sensitivity.
+Aaron is vetted, and as such often handles material of the utmost sensitivity.

-Aaron is currently instructed in the Westminster Bridge Inquests and the London Bridge Inquests, and previously acted in the Tunisia Inquest.
-He gives frequent advice on data protection issues arising in the course of disclosure in these cases.
+Aaron was instructed in the Westminster Bridge Inquests and the London Bridge Inquests, and previously acted in the Tunisia Inquests.
+He gave frequent advice on data protection issues arising in the course of disclosure in these cases.

 Aaron is a member of the Data Protection Forum.

 He is particularly keen to accept Direct Public Access instructions in this area.